sensei-hacker/inavwiki/iNavFlight-Missions.md

 ## 3DR

 3DR radios operate in the regionally unlicensed 433MHz and 900MHz bands.
 They are widely available from online retailers.
 Detailed documentation is available at from [Ardupilot.org](http://ardupilot.org/copter/docs/common-3dr-radio-advanced-configuration-and-technical-information.html).
 The standard 3DR firmware is designed for the MAVLink protocol.
-While there is a fork of the firmware available for the MSP (Multiwii Serial Protocol), it does not support recent advances in iNav (MSPv2, LTM); and the current recommendation is just to use the standard firmware with MAVLink options disabled.
+While there is a fork of the firmware available for the MSP (Multiwii Serial Protocol), it does not support recent advances in INAV (MSPv2, LTM); and the current recommendation is just to use the standard firmware with MAVLink options disabled.

 3DR is a medium range technology, up to at least 1km.
 Range is somewhat dependent on baud rate and is [well documented](http://ardupilot.org/copter/docs/common-3dr-radio-advanced-configuration-and-technical-information.html).